madrisan/open-scores/README.md

 # :musical_score: Open Scores for Piano encoded using LilyPond

+Open Scores for Piano and and Piano trascriptions encoded using the LilyPond language and tools.

 [LilyPond](https://lilypond.org/) is a music engraving program, devoted to producing the highest-quality sheet music possible.
 It brings the aesthetics of traditionally engraved music to computer printouts.
 LilyPond is free software and part of the [GNU Project](https://gnu.org/).